castaned/ML-integration-CMSSW/new_tools/README.md

 * Other results

 ### 4. MLOps
 MLflow is used as the MLOps platform.
-To launch the UI, execute:
+To launch the UI, make sure you are in the environment, then execute:

 ```bash
 mlflow ui --backend-store-uri output_path/mlruns/ --host IP_host --port some_port